Starlink: First generation

-Second Generation (2A)
+Second Generation

+Falcon 9

-With the unknown of when Starship will be able to launch the second generation satellites, SpaceX modified the original V2 blueprint into a smaller, more compact one named "V2 Mini".
-This adjustment, allowed Falcon 9 to transport these satellites, though not as many, into orbit.
-The first launch of the second satellites occurred on Monday, February 27, 2023, at Cape Canaveral Space Force Station in Florida on SLC-40.
-Falcon 9 successfully carried 21 of these satellites into orbit later that evening.
-SpaceX committed to reducing debris by keeping the Starlink tension rods, which hold the V2 mini-satellites together, attached to the Falcon 9 second stage.
-These tension rods were discarded into orbit while launching an earlier versions of Starlink satellites.
-Observations confirm these V2 mini-satellites host two solar panels like the Starship V2 satellites.
+Due to delays with Starship development, SpaceX modified the v2 Starlink satellites into a less capable but more compact form factor named "v2 mini", thus enabling these satellites to be launched on Falcon 9.
+The first set of 21 of these satellites was launched on February 27, 2023.
+SpaceX committed to reducing debris by keeping the Starlink tension rods, which hold the v2 mini-satellites together during launch, attached to the Falcon 9 second stage.
+These tension rods were discarded into orbit while launching earlier versions of Starlink satellites.
+Observations confirm that v2 mini satellites host two solar panels, like the larger v2 satellites.